 - Scroll down, then tap Accessibility.

-- Scroll down again, then under "Volume Control," toggle off the switch next to Volume Swipe.
+- Scroll down again, then under "Volume Control," toggle the switch next to Volume Swipe on or off.

-The swipe sensitivity of the Touch controls on your AirPods Pro will be immediately disabled and will no longer respond to the gesture.
+If you turned off the swipe sensitivity of the Touch controls, they will be immediately disabled and will no longer respond to the gesture.
 To re-enable volume swipes, simply toggle the option back on in Settings.